 - 3-4 cups grated colby-jack cheese divided

-- 3 cups chopped chicken
+- 3 cups cooked chopped chicken see recipe notes

 - olives mushrooms, tomatoes, green onion optional, for topping enchiladas